devcode1981/discordtools/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
 ---

+# bug\_report

-**Describe the bug/problem**
-A clear and concise description of what the bug is.
+**Describe the bug/problem** A clear and concise description of what the bug is.

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+**Expected behavior** A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+**Screenshots** If applicable, add screenshots to help explain your problem.

 **Further details**:

 * discordtools version
 * node.js version
 * Operating system

-**Additional context**
-Add any other context about the problem here.
+**Additional context** Add any other context about the problem here.